CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY**

-A paranormal investigation by the Ghost Search team claims that four ghosts are haunting the Divers Arms.
-One of the spirits is Mr. Alfred Potter, a portly man dressed in a black suit who was a former bank manager in Herne Bay.
-He has been recognized as a former customer of this pub.
+A paranormal investigation by the Ghost Search team claims that four ghosts haunt the Divers Arms.
+Among them is Mr Alfred Potter, described as a portly man in a black suit.
+He was a former bank manager in Herne Bay.
+He has been identified as a previous patron of this pub.

-Two child ghosts, a boy and a girl, are often seen running around inside the Divers Arms.
-People believe they died in an accident, either at the pub or in a nearby house.
-The children can be seen scampering around, but when anyone attempts to speak to them, they stare and then vanish.
+Two child ghosts, a boy and a girl, are often described as running inside the Divers Arms.
+Observers believe they died in an accident at the pub or a nearby house.
+Witnesses have reported faint giggles and sudden cold drafts as the children dart around.
+Occasionally, toy-like objects are found displaced after their appearance.
+When approached, the children stare before vanishing.

 You can watch past paranormal events, visitors' experiences, evidence and activities on the GofEPS YouTube playlist HERE.